After my mother died, every supposedly joyous occasion had a pall thrown over it.

 Don’t judge your feelings—or those of anyone else (which is easier said then done).
 There is no right or wrong way on the road of emotions.
 It’s as valid to have a cheerful holiday as it is to have an unhappy one.

 Just as we can share in each other’s bliss, we can also empathize with one another’s sorrow, pain, or sickness.
 We can make room for the doleful, the ambivalent, the ecstatic, and the confused.

 As someone who knows what it is to be depressed, this holiday season I am grateful to be happy.
 But as I celebrate Christmas this year (and in the future), I want to be empathetically present to those for whom happiness proves elusive.

-I hope you have a merry Christmas/Hanukkah/Kwanza and a joyful New Year.
+I hope you have a merry Christmas, Hanukkah, Kwanzaa, and/or solstice and a joyful New Year.
 But more than that, I hope you have a safe space full of loving companions — and that you can express all of your emotions there.

 [Headline image: Photo of a white woman with long brown hair and bangs laying her head on a couch in front of a Christmas tree.
 She has her hand up against her cheek as she rests on the couch pillow.
 On her face is a look of sorrow, and there is a faraway gaze in her eyes.]

 Share your thoughts

 You must be logged in to post a comment.